-- 1. If the plan proposes a mix of residential and employment uses: - a.
-A mix and intensity of uses that will make efficient use of the public systems and facilities described in subsection C;
+1. If the plan proposes a mix of residential and employment uses:

 Findings: Title 11 Section 3.07.1110 (C) refers to proposed sewer, park and trail, water and stormwater systems and transportation facilities.
 Basalt Creek Concept Plan balanced land use types and densities to meet obligations for providing regional employment capacity (Metro forecast) while limiting negative impacts on congestion and traffic levels (trip caps).
 In addition, the scenarios vetted by the Project Management Team (PMT) and each City Council sought efficient provision of services, fully analyzing the transportation, infrastructure, park, school, natural resource, and land use implications of various development patterns and formed the basis for the concept plan.